enzzo19/template_maker_project/README.md

 ## Overview

-This template follows a modular structure, making it easy to organize different aspects of your maker project.
-It includes directories for hardware, software, documentation, and more.
+This template follows a modular structure, making it easy to organize different aspects of your maker project. **It's because I alwways find some interesting projects, and the problem is the electronic is in a drive, the code in a page o repo, the 3d design in a video, so never the resources of a project is a end to end where you can step by step follow the guide and finaly with a custom product o project**, so It includes directories for hardware, software, documentation, and more.
 Here's a brief overview of the main sections:

 - **Hardware**: Includes directories for 3D printing, mechanical pieces, electrical components, and documentation related to hardware construction.
 - **Software**: Organized sections for different programming languages and tools used in your project, such as Arduino, C/C++, Python, ROS, and Unity.